lupyuen/lupyuen.github.io/src/romfs.md

 Try the [__Tmp FS Driver from NuttX__](https://github.com/apache/nuttx/tree/master/fs/tmpfs).

 It's simpler than FAT and easier to embed in WebAssembly.
 Probably wiser to split the [__Immutable Filesystem__](https://blog.setale.me/2022/06/27/Steam-Deck-and-Overlay-FS/) (ROM FS) and Writeable Filesystem (Tmp FS).

+Seeking closure, we circle back to our very first demo...

 ![Compile and Run NuttX Apps in the Web Browser](https://lupyuen.github.io/images/romfs-title.png)